School Science Lessons

 It is the most important ore for production of aluminium.

-Bauxite has non-metallic lustre, white streak, no good cleavage, can be scratched by the finger nail, white to brown grey colour, uneven fracture, specific gravity 2.0-2.5.
+Bauxite has non-metallic lustre, white streak, no good cleavage, can be scratched by the finger nail, white to brown grey colour, uneven fracture, S.G.
+2.0-2.5.

 35.2.15 Bornite

-Bornite has purple to silver grey to black colour, Mohs scale of hardness 2.5-3, metallic lustre, black streak, poor cleavage, uneven to conchoidal fracture, and specific gravity 5.09.
+Bornite, Cu5FeS4, purple to black colour, Mohs scale of hardness 2.5-3, metallic lustre, black streak, poor cleavage, uneven to conchoidal fracture, S.G> 5.09.

 It resembles gold or iron pyrite, but is more brittle than gold.